-Measure E will cost the taxpayer about $30 per $100,000 of assessed property value (also known as “Assessed Value” or AV) for the next 30 years.
+Measure A will cost the taxpayer about $30 per $100,000 of assessed property value (also known as “Assessed Value” or AV) for the next 30 years.

 So, for a typical residential property in Wasco with an AV of $100,000, the property tax payer would see their annual property tax increase by about $30.
 This amounts to a TOTAL COST of about $900 spread out over 30 years.

-While taxes are seldom fun to pay, please consider the annual contribution of $30 per $100,000 AV (or $2.50 a month) that will allow for over $40 million in facility improvements for Wasco High, including a gymnasium, competition swimming pool, and other building improvements.
+While taxes are seldom fun to pay, please consider the annual contribution of $30 per $100,000 AV (or $2.50 a month) that will allow for about $39 million in facility improvements for Wasco High, including a NEW Gymnasium and renovating the existing Gymnasium.
 These capital improvements will benefit the students AND community of Wasco for many generations to come.

 Simply double this amount for a $200,000 AV property, split it in half for a $50,000 AV property, or multiply by 10 for a $1,000,000 AV property.